Student Employee Excellence Development (SEED) Program

 How Do I Participate?

 Participation in the SEED Program is free!
-All you have to do to participate in the program is register for the SEED workshops.
 If you plan to attend a workshop during your regularly scheduled work shift, you will need permission from your supervisor.
 Please check with your supervisor to see if your attendance will count as work time.

 The SEED workshops are being presented by experts and training specialists from across campus.
 Partners include: